BOD-27/Find_Missing_People/README.md

 2. Select the gender of the person.
 3. Click on "Search" to initiate the recognition process.
 4. View results, including potential matches and similarity scores.

- and commands are accurately represented and tested in your development environment before updating the README on GitHub.
-- Provide clear instructions for setting up and running the project to ensure users can easily replicate the environment and use the application.

-This README structure provides a comprehensive overview of your project, including setup instructions for both local and Google Colab environments, usage guidelines, contribution details, licensing information, and contact details.
-Adjust the content and formatting as necessary to fit your specific project requirements and updates.